-Always popular with holidaymakers, Majorca (also spelled Mallorca) is the biggest of the Balearic Islands.
+Flights to Majorca are always popular with holidaymakers, Majorca (also spelled Mallorca) being the biggest of the Balearic Islands.
 With an excellent climate and a string of beaches it is visited year-round by sun lovers and those looking for a bit of self-indulgence on vacation.

 Back to top